hr1juldey/IndiByte/media/tts/scene_12_vo_01.md

-The ULTIMATE GOAL is "NUTRITIONAL SOVEREIGNTY"... ensuring that INDIA'S DIETARY STANDARDS are designed with INDIAN CULTURAL CONTEXT,
-ECONOMIC REALITY,
-and NUTRITIONAL NEEDS in mind... rather than being DEPENDENT on WESTERN MODELS.
+The ultimate goal is "nutritional sovereignty" - ensuring that India's dietary standards are designed with Indian cultural context, economic reality, and nutritional needs in mind, rather than being dependent on Western models.